Skip to main content

 If your child does catch the flu and has a fever for two days or more, has difficulty catching their breath, or has a cold lasting more than a week, seek care from your child's pediatrician or family doctor.
 If your child stops breathing and they're gasping for air, call 911.

 With any respiratory illness, it's important for infants to stay hydrated.
-If they can't wet their diaper every eight to ten hours, it's a sign that an infant is dehydrated, and you should call your doctor.
+If they can't wet their diaper every eight to ten hours, it's a sign that they are dehydrated, and you should call your doctor.
 If your baby is crying nonstop, called inconsolable irritability, call your doctor or go to urgent care.

 Parents have nothing to fear from vaccines.
 "In my 25 years of practicing medicine, I do not know anyone, particularly any child, who has died from the flu vaccine.
 I don't know any person who has died from the COVID vaccine.
 Not one," Dr. Williams says.
 "I know several families who have lost children from the flu.
 I know many children who have been hospitalized because of the flu…I think it's clear that the benefits of being vaccinated clearly outweigh the risks of not being vaccinated."